aryagowda11/Educational-chatbot-MLOps/README.md

 ### Deployment Strategy

 - **Containerization & Orchestration:**
   All services are containerized using Docker.
-Kubernetes handles orchestration, ensuring scalability, load balancing, and fault tolerance.

 ### Monitoring & Maintenance

 - **Performance Monitoring:**